GoogleCloudPlatform/professional-services/tools/slo-generator/README.md

 `slo-generator` currently supports the following **metrics backends**:
 - **Stackdriver Monitoring**

-Support for more backends is planned for the future (feel free to send a PR !):
+Support for more backends is planned for the future (TBA, feel free to send PRs !):
-- Prometheus
+- Prometheus (soon)
 - Grafana
 - Stackdriver Logging
 - Datadog
+- Custom

 #### Exporters
 **Exporters** can be configured to send **SLO Reports** to a destination.